Shopping Cart

 First posted August 20, 2016

-Honeymoon period with the new, absentee Stewart Springs 'owners' -- first in 34 years -- was a brief one, ending light years ago for countless of place's most ardent fans with the game-changing decision to nix bathhouse nudity beyond the private tubroom and shower after 17 years of offering appropriate clothing-optional zones in and around bathhouse.
+Honeymoon period with the new absentee Stewart Springs 'owners' -- first in 34 years -- was a brief one, ending light years ago for countless of the place's more ardent fans, with the late 2016 game-changing decision to nix bathhouse nudity beyond one's private tubroom and shower after 17 years of offering appropriate clothing-optional zones in and around bathhouse.

-Change became effective November 1, 2016...in doleful synchronicity of societal energies going uber-weird, exactly one week before t-rex snagged the election.
+The change became effective November 1, 2016...in doleful synchronicity of societal energies going uber-weird, exactly one week before t-rex snagged the national election.

 Some were glad -- those not in fuller alignment with dedicated purpose of any rural mineral springs resort worth its salt: profound spa purification, healing, and rejuvenation amid natural elements -- unhampered by interfering man-made cloth if one so chooses.